whatwedo/docker-base-images/images/nginx-php/README.md

 ### goss

-[goss](https://github.com/aelsabbahy/goss) is a tool for validating a server’s configuration and health. goss is preconfigured to run several checks which are automatically exposed to Docker healthcheck.
+[goss](https://github.com/aelsabbahy/goss) is a tool for validating a server’s configuration and health. goss is preconfigured to run several checks which are automatically exposed to Docker health check.
 If you are using [Kubernetes](https://kubernetes.io/), you can run `goss validate` as liveness/readyness probe.

 If you want to add you own checks, you can place it in the `/etc/goss/conf.d` directory.